Spectral Heterogeneous Graph Convolutions via Positive Noncommutative Polynomials: Model Analysis

-In the Equation~\eqref{eq:pshgcn}, we assume the dimension of $f_\theta(\mathbf{X})$'s output is $d$ and $g(\mathbf{P}_1,\mathbf{P}_2,\cdots,\mathbf{P}_R)$ represents a $K$-order monomial noncommutative polynomial similar to Equation~\eqref{eq:g}.
-Theoretically, the polynomial $g$ has $\frac{R^{K+1}-1}{R-1}$ terms.
-However, in practice, many terms $\mathbf{P}_i\mathbf{P}_j$ in $g$ are zero matrices due to various types of nodes have no direct connections from each other in heterogeneous graphs, such as authors and conferences in DBLP.
-Consequently, we can eliminate these terms.
-Let $\mathcal{C}$ represent the count of non-zero terms with order $K$ in polynomial $g$, and let $m$ represent the maximum number of edges in $\{\mathbf{P}_1,\mathbf{P}_2,\cdots,\mathbf{P}_R\}$.
-We can get the time complexity of PSHGCN as $O(\mathcal{C}Kmd)$.
-This complexity is comparable to that of many meta-path based HGNNs.
-The constant $\mathcal{C}$ can be interpreted as the number of selected meta-paths, and $K$ can be seen as the maximum length of meta-paths.
+In Equation~\eqref{eq:pshgcn}, $g$ is a $K$-order noncommutative polynomial.
+In theory, the number of terms in $g$ grows exponentially with the order $K$, i.e., $\frac{R^{K+1}-1}{R-1}$ terms.
+However, in real-world heterogeneous graphs, many types of nodes have no direct edges between them, e.g., such as authors and conferences in DBLP, which means that many terms $\hat{\mathbf{A}}_i\hat{\mathbf{A}}_j$ in $g$ are zero matrices.
+Therefore, we can ignore these terms in practice.
+Remarkably, these non-zero polynomial terms are analogous to the meta-paths commonly employed in most existing HGNNs~\cite{han,hgb}.
+In other words, for heterogeneous graphs where all types of nodes are interconnected, the neighbors aggregated by these HGNNs also experience exponential growth with the length of the meta-paths.
+We can derive that the time complexity of PSHGCN in Equation~\eqref{eq:pshgcn} is $O(LKmd+nd^2)$, where $L$ denotes the number of non-zero terms in the polynomial $g$ with order $K$, $m$ denotes the maximum number of edges among $\{\hat{\mathbf{A}}_1, \hat{\mathbf{A}}_2, \ldots, \hat{\mathbf{A}}_R\}$, $d$ is the feature dimension, and $O(nd^2)$ is the time complexity of the MLP.
+This complexity is expected to outperform many existing HGNNs, like HAN~\cite{han}.
+The difference is that PSHGCN doesn't need an attention mechanism for aggregation, and it learns the filter weights instead.
+In HAN, $L$ can be interpreted as the number of selected meta-paths, while $K$ can be seen as their maximum length.